 Bake at 180° C for about 35 minutes.
 To check the cooking (in the final phase) you can use the wooden stick, if the dough sticks, proceed with cooking.

-The recipes of this cake are numerous, but we offer you one of the simplest versions to prepare.
+The recipes for this cake are numerous, but we offer you one of the simplest versions to prepare.